Welcome to our little (English language) page all about Fethiyespor…

 - Kale Arkası – This is the cheapest stand as it’s behind the goals.
 It’s also not covered – so if it starts raining while you’re at the match…

-There are artist’s impressions and promises of a new stadium in the pipeline, too…it’s just that this pipeline seems to keep growing in length, with a few bendy bits thrown in, too, just for good measure…
+In the past, there have been artist’s impressions and promises of a new stadium in the pipeline, too.
+It’s just that this pipeline seems to keep growing in length.
+With a few bendy bits thrown in, too, just for good measure…

 Fethiyespor – Official Colours

-For the 2018-19 season, we’re happy enough because the new kit design has been announced and, along with other colours, we do still have some evidence of the navy blue and white.
-The new kit is available in the Fethiyespor Store in town.
-You have a choice of three designs and we’re very happy to say, the navy blue and white vertical stripe design is still available.
+For the 2021-22 season, we’re happy enough because the new kit design has been announced and, along with other colours, we do still have some evidence of the blue and white.

 Fethiyespor on social media

 Fethiyespor have an official Facebook page and they’re on Twitter, too.
 They’ve been on other social media outlets with varying degrees of ‘activity’ but there’s been a commitment since the 2015-16 season to more Instagram activity.

 The official Fethiyespor Instagram account is in full swing with regular photos going on there.
 The photos are also sent to Twitter and Facebook.